KhaledGamal1991/Predicting-Stock-Movement-Udacity-Capstone/README.md

 ## Files Descriptions:

-| |--  Capstone Project Predicting Stock Movements -----------------> main python file of the project with all visualisations, explanaitions and details<br />
+| |--  Stock Prices Predication -----------------> main python file of the project with all visualisations, explanaitions and details<br />

 <a name="instr"></a>
 ## Summary of the results of the analysis: